Cirq Triage

 What:

-Cirq Cynque should be the place to discuss
+Cirq Cynq (join cirq-dev to get an invite!) should be the place to discuss the following:

-• as much of the triage/discuss items as possible and make decisions about controversial bugs and feature requests.
+• As much of the triage/discuss items as possible and to make decisions about controversial bugs and feature requests

-• prioritization requests - stakeholders, like quantum platform providers, research teams should be able to advocate for raising the priority of certain items
+• Prioritization requests – stakeholders should be able to advocate for raising the priority of certain items

-• release planning / status: only issues with owners should be added to milestones.
-The owners are responsible to notify the maintainers in case the issue won't be resolved until the release.
+• Release planning/status – only issues with owners should be added to milestones, and the owners are responsible to notify the maintainers in case the issue won't be resolved until the release

 Bug smash – every 6 months